isomerpages/pa-corp/_our-network/Grassroots Organisations/Citizens' Consultative Committees.md

 ####  Programmes

-The CCCs organise various programmes to support [PA's mission](/about-us/about-pa)
+The CCCs organise various programmes to support[ PA's mission](https://www.pa.gov.sg/about-us/about-pa/):

+To spark and Nurture Community Participation for a Caring and United Singapore

 #### Outreach Programmes